patternfly/patternfly-elements/docs/docs/develop/setup.md

   - A file to write your unit tests
   - An HTML demo where you can show off your element and add examples for your development workflow

+  You may also add light DOM styles which can be loaded prior to [element defined](https://developer.mozilla.org/en-US/docs/Web/CSS/:defined) `pf-foo:not(:defined){...}`.
+An example use case would be to avoid above the fold layout shift.

-  You may also add noscript styles which load in situations where JavaScript is not available.
-This file uses a standard naming convention of `pf-foo--noscript`.
+  The light DOM CSS file uses a standard naming convention of:
+  `{scope}-{component-name}--lightdom.css`
+  Example: `pf-accordion--lightdom.css`.
 {% endband %}

 <a id="compile-watch-and-preview"></a>